Now Accepting Applications

 What is the monthly time commitment for a working professional to earn an Oregon Executive MBA?

 Classes are held twice a month on consecutive Fridays and Saturdays for 18 weeks per year for two academic years (September-June).
-You’ll expect to spend six hours in class on Fridays and eight hours on Saturdays, with an additional 15-20 hours in outside preparation, including weekly learning team meetings.
+You’ll expect to spend seven hours in class on Fridays and eight hours on Saturdays, with an additional 15-20 hours in outside preparation, including weekly learning team meetings.
 Some students report a lower time investment, but this varies with academic experience and professional skill.

 By scheduling class sessions just twice a month, Oregon Executive MBA’s courses are designed specifically for working professionals and allow for travel and work commitments.
 Students whose work commitments allow for a tailored schedule, and whose families are supportive, find they are able to balance work, school, and personal lives very well.